zalmoxisus/redux-remotedev/README.md

   screenshot: 'add here an image blob or an url of the stored screenshot',
   version: 'app version to git checkout that release tag',
   appId: 'id to identify the application',
+  instanceId: 'id to identify the store in case there are multiple stores',
   userAgent: Platform.Version, // On React Native with: import { Platform } from 'react-native';
   // for browsers userAgent is detected automatically, so no need to specify it explicitely.
   user: {